T-Troll/alienfx-tools/Doc/alienfan-cli.md

 For example: issuing command `direct=20,5,50` return fan RPM for fan #1 on laptop, but for desktop the command should be different.

 You can check possible commands and values yourself, opening you system ACPI dump file and searching for `Method(WMAX` function.
-It accept 3 parameters - first is not used, second is a command, and the third is byte array of sumcommand and 2 value bytes.
+It accept up to 4 parameters - first is a command, second is a subcommand, and next is command parameters (1 or 2 bytes).
-Looking inside this method can reveal commands supported for you system and what they do.
+Looking inside this method at ACPI dump can reveal commands supported for you system and what they do.
 For example, for Aurora R7 command `direct=3,N` return fan ID for fan N or -1 (fail) if fan absent.

-You can share commands you find with me, and i'll add it into applications.
+Don't forget to share commands you find!

 `directgpu` command doing the same for GPU subsystem, altering some GPU chip settings.
 Use with care!

-**For information:** For both `direct` commands, all values are not decimal, but hex (like c8, a3, etc)!
+**Warning:** For both `direct` commands, all values are not decimal, but hex (like c8, a3, etc)!
 It made easy to test values found into ACPI dump.